sachinliyanage2506-cell/Movie-Ticket-Calculator/README.md

 # Movie-Ticket-Calculator

 How to Run:
-- Run on any Python editor, personally I used IDLE (Python 3.14)
+- Run the script in any Python editor or IDE.
+I used IDLE (Python 3.14).

+Overview
 A command-line Python program for purchasing movie tickets.
 It supports multiple titles per transaction, applies group and membership discounts automatically, prints a full receipt, and generates a sales summary with basic analytics.

 Features